xavierchia/xavierchia.github.io/_posts/2020-07-23-unbundlings.md

 A few suggestions:

 - Twitter?
-(Especially its DM function, Earn.com?)
+(Especially its DM function e.g. along the lines of what Earn.com tried.
+But also the "News-Feed" aspect, the "Life-Updates" aspect, the RSS-Feed aspect, etc.)
 - Ebay?
 Amazon?
 (See Etsy, Shopify)
 - Offices?
 (See Slack, Zoom, [https://www.focusmate.com/](https://www.focusmate.com/))